AIeasy/CP386-A4/README.md

 Assignment to practice the concept of deadlock avoidance for CP386 (Wilfrid Laurier University)

 # Installation
-Required: Linux or Linux Virutal Machine
+Required: Linux or Linux Virutal Machine<br />

-Download or clone Github repository
+Download or clone Github repository<br />
-Transfer the folder to your Virtual Machine if needed Run on Linux by changing the directory to the folder cd FOLDER_NAME replace FOLDER_NAME with the name of the folder.
-To run, use makefile To compile your program:
+Transfer the folder to your Virtual Machine if needed<br />
+Run on Linux by changing the directory to the folder<br />

-download the make file and put it in the same path run commond: make runq1
+download the make file and put it in the same directory<br />
+cd FOLDER_NAME<br />
+replace FOLDER_NAME with the name of the folder.
+To run, use makefile To compile your program:<br />

+run commond: make runq1<br />

 # Screenshots